SaiHarshiniRakudhiti/TEAM-35/README.md

 Solution:

 Develop an integrated app that harmoniously combines phobia management with comprehensive mental wellness resources.
 This app would offer personalized therapeutic interventions, mindfulness practices, developmental games, music, and meditation techniques, creating a holistic and accessible platform for enhancing overall mental well-being.

+About:
+this app has two divisions
+1-Mental illness
+2-Phobia

+1-Mental illness has ai chat and